-One of the things many people find difficult when they visit New Zealand is understanding the accent and pronunciation of the locals.
-English is the universally spoken language, and one of the three official languages (the other two are Maori and sign language).
-However, New Zealanders certainly have a unique accent that can be challenging to those who aren't familiar with it.
+One of the things many people find it difficult when they visit New Zealand is understanding the accent and pronunciation of the locals.

-Apart from the people in the far south of the South Island rolling their r's a bit more, the accent is pretty much consistent throughout the country.
-Accents can be a little broader in rural areas (sounding a bit more like the Australians) but in general, it's all recognizable as being from New Zealand.
+Fortunately, "kiwi" English doesn't have any regional dialects.
+Except for the elongated "r" sounds used by the residents of the South Island, the accent is pretty much consistent throughout the country.
+While accents can also be a little broader in rural areas, sounding a bit more like Australian English, the kiwi accent is generally uniform and recognizable as being from New Zealand.

-- The letter "o" can sometimes sound like "oi."
-For instance, "hello" can sound like "helloi" and "I know" sound like "I noi."
+The letter "o" can sometimes have the same sound as in "boy," even when it appears at the end of a word.
+For instance, "hello" can sound more like "helloi" and "I know" can sound like "I noi."

 Meanwhile, the letter "e" is usually elongated when pronounced or can be pronounced like the letter "i" in American English; "yes" can sound like "yeees," and "again" can sound like "ageen."

 Additionally, the letter "i" can be pronounced like the "u" in "cup," as is the case with the kiwi pronunciation of "fish and chips" as "fush and chups," like the "a" in "loofa," or the "e" in "Texas."

 If you want to get some practice on the New Zealand accent before you arrive, you can watch the comedy show "Flight of the Conchords."
 This quirky show tells the story of kiwis in New York who make their mark on the Big Apple with their charming accents.

 Phrases Unique to New Zealand

 Along with knowing how to interpret a New Zealand accent, being able to recognize some common kiwi phrases will help you keep up with conversations during your trip to the islands.